-Not long ago I found a small brown bird perched on the step at the back of my house.
+Not long ago I found a small brown bird perched on the step at the back of the house.
 Just sitting there.
 It didn’t fly away, even when I reached down and gently picked it up.

 Small and remarkably round, the bird fit nicely into the palm of my hand.
 It was still alive, but appeared to be unconscious.
 I figured it must have flown into the glass door, thinking it could fly straight through the room and out the window on the opposite side of the house — the same way these little birds zip through the thick brush outside.

 My examination of the dazed bird was interrupted by a commotion in a large rhododendron bush behind me.
 It was another bird, sounding very agitated.
 Although I couldn’t see it, I was sure it must be the mate to the one I held in my hand.

 Spurred to action, I glanced around the yard for some place safe, high enough to escape the notice of cats, where I could set the injured bird to allow it to recover in peace.
 The only spot I could think of was the roof of my teahouse, which was some distance away.

 Cupping my other hand over my little passenger I set out across the yard towards the teahouse.
 As I moved up the path I felt the bird’s feet grip my finger.